javedali99/git-tutorial/README.md

 This tutorial provides an introduction to version control systems using `git` and `GitHub`.
 It focuses on teaching you the techniques you need to actually get started.

-We will use the ⌨️ Command Line Interface (CLI) (i.e. `Bash` for Windows and `Terminal` in Mac) and GitHub Desktop to perform essential command line techniques.
+We will use the ⌨️ Command Line Interface (CLI) (i.e. `Bash` for Windows and `Terminal` in Mac) to perform essential command line techniques.
+In case you want to learn how to use `git` with [GitHub Desktop](https://desktop.github.com/), please refer to the slides available [here](https://javedali99.github.io/git-tutorial/slides.html).

 ## Git